Scoop on Poop: Poultry Digestion 101

-In the poultry industry, we put a major focus on nutrition—what goes into your bird directly affects everything from performance to mortality to the bottom line of your business, and we monitor and adjust it regularly.
-But, there is a lot to learn from what comes out of your bird at the end of the nutrition cycle—that’s right, poop.
+In the poultry industry, we put a major focus on nutrition—what goes into your birds directly affects everything from performance to mortality to the bottom line of your business, and we monitor and adjust it regularly.
+But, there is a lot to learn from what comes out of your birds at the end of the nutrition cycle—that’s right, poop.

 It may not be a dinner table topic, but we are here to give you the Scoop on Poop.

 To fully understand the end of the cycle, we need to understand the digestive process in your birds from start to finish.

 Birds eat continuously throughout daylight hours and sometimes into the night.
 Unless you have programmed a growing cycle or routine with your lighting, they don’t really have specific meal times and breaks like we do.
 That's why they constantly eat and, thus, seem to constantly poop.

 When poultry eat and drink, the food and water go from the beak into the esophagus, which carries it down to the crop.
 Food begins to soften in the crop before it travels to the proventriculus, an organ that uses enzymes to break down food before it enters the gizzard.
 The gizzard is a more muscular organ that uses small stones to grind food into a paste that can be more readily processed in the intestine.
 A chicken's intestine has two small, pouch-like places called ceca.